JosepMariaVila/LottoXAH/README.md

 ## How to install Lotto XAH Hook on Xahau JSHooks Testnet?

-- HookHash:                         F04B4C317EE69123518BA56BC796225836783854F9C24EBE03EA772A8FBC7C57
+- HookHash for 100 XAH prize hook:                         F04B4C317EE69123518BA56BC796225836783854F9C24EBE03EA772A8FBC7C57

+- HookHash for 1000 XAH prize hook:

 - You can install it using:         [XRPLWin Hook Install Tool](https://xahau-testnet.xrplwin.com/tools/hook/from-hash)

 ## I want to try them without installing anything

-You can try this hook just sending 10 XAH to the following account on Xahau JSHooks Testnet and wait until 9 more players enter the game and see who wins.
+You can try this hook just sending 10 XAH (or 100 XAH) to the following account on Xahau JSHooks Testnet and wait until 9 more players enter the game and see who wins.
 You can do it by sending 10 XAH from one or several accounts using the JSHooksBuilder:

 https://jshooks-builder.xahau.network/develop

-- JSHooks Testnet hook account:              rnY1MgmsuY4FEzLtdFc9wZQKWpRbcQkaG3
+- JSHooks Testnet 100 XAH prize hook account:              rnY1MgmsuY4FEzLtdFc9wZQKWpRbcQkaG3

-- JSHooks Testnet hook account explorer:     https://xahau-jshooks-testnet.xrplwin.com/account/rnY1MgmsuY4FEzLtdFc9wZQKWpRbcQkaG3
+- JSHooks Testnet 100 XAH prize hook account explorer:     https://xahau-jshooks-testnet.xrplwin.com/account/rnY1MgmsuY4FEzLtdFc9wZQKWpRbcQkaG3

+- JSHooks Testnet 1000 XAH prize hook account:

+- JSHooks Testnet 1000 XAH prize hook account explorer:

-## Youtube video tutorial to see Lotto XAH Hook in action
+## Youtube video tutorial to see Lotto 100 XAH prize Hook in action

 https://youtu.be/xVdBsYzDfdM?si=InLocBeiYarM17-Q